 Lymphocytes are made in the bone marrow, the spongy, red tissue in the inner part of the large bones.
 Lymphocytes are found in the blood, lymph nodes, and spleen.
 Healthy lymphocytes fight bacterial and viral infections.
 In people with ALL, new lymphocytes do not develop into mature cells, but stay as immature cells called lymphoblasts.

 When a child has ALL, the lymphoblasts fill the bone marrow and crowd out other normal cells, preventing the production of red blood cells (cells that carry oxygen to tissues), many other types of normal white blood cells (cells that fight infection), and platelets (cells that help blood to clot).
 If the bone marrow is not functioning correctly, the child may experience anemia, easy bruising, bleeding, or infection.

 The leukemic lymphoblasts may also collect in the child’s lymph nodes and cause them to swell.
-Lymphoblasts may also spread to other organs, including the skin, liver, spleen, ovaries (in girls), testicles (in boys), and the spinal fluid.
+Lymphoblasts may also spread to other organs, including the skin, liver, spleen, a girl’s ovaries, a boy’s testicles, and the spinal fluid.

 This section is about ALL in children, sometimes called childhood ALL or pediatric ALL.
 Learn more about acute lymphocytic leukemia in adults .

 If you would like additional introductory information, explore these related items.
 Please note these links will take you to other sections on Cancer.Net: